krzysztofplociennik/poogphase/README.md

 **Description**

 The project is sort of a clone of Facebook.
-It is a very simple implementation but it still inherits fundamental functionalities like creating a post, comment or adding a friend.
+It is a very simple implementation, but it still inherits fundamental functionalities like creating a post, comment or adding a friend.

 Please note that the project is in a very early stage and as of now I just want to show basic functions and view.
 More things are coming soon.

-My focus right now would be to add "friend invite" functionality and create a login and registration forms.
+My focus right now would be to create a login and registration forms.

+This repository represents the backend of this project.
+The front part is here: https://github.com/krzysztofplociennik/poogphase-front

 **Current Stack**

-- Java 8
+- Java
 - Spring Boot
 - Hibernate
 - H2 Database